Western States Water Council

 Support the maintenance and expansion of critical observing systems and promote innovation related to the monitoring and reporting of water-related parameters.

-On April 6, 2020, the WSWC submitted written testimony to the Senate Committee on Appropriations Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies, with a focus on support for USDA programs.
-The testimony relied on four...
+On June 1, the WSWC submitted written testimony to to the House Appropriations Committee Subcommittee on Agriculture, Rural Development, Food and Drug Administration, and Related Agencies.
+The testimony focused on general support for several water-focused programs...

 No Results Found